Teams, tales and tips – a guide to the local game

 The best hotels for the ground and around town

-Clackmannanshire Council has a click-through accommodation database.
+Discover Clackmannanshire has an accommodation database.

 About 1km north-west of town, up the B9096/Tullibody Road, there’s a scattering of high-standard rural establishments popular for weddings.
 Still within Alloa, they’re a 10min ride into town by regular bus on the main road.